-- Insulation and other materials must be firmly secured to prevent accidental contact with chimney system. - The chase must be properly blocked to prevent blown insulation or other combustibles from entering and making contact with fireplace or chimney. - Failure to prevent contact between insulation or other materials and chimney system may cause overheating and fire.
+- Insulation and other materials must be firmly secured to prevent accidental contact with chimney system. - Failure to prevent contact between insulation or other materials and chimney system may cause overheating and fire.

 B. Install Fireplace & Chimney

 Install as per Sections 7 and 8.